serverlessworkflow/specification/specification.md

 Each workflow state can define how it should be compensated via its `compensatedBy` property.
 This property references another workflow state (by it's unique name) which is responsible for the actual compensation.

-States referenced by `compensatedBy` must obey following rules:
+States referenced by `compensatedBy` (as well as any other states that they transition to) must obey following rules:
 * They should not have any incoming transitions (should not be part of the main workflow control-flow logic)
 * They cannot be an [event state](#Event-State)
 * They cannot define an [start definition](#Start-definition).
 If they do, it should be ignored